-This amendment will allow for additional housing near downtown.
+This zone change, and the subsequent project, will allow for additional housing near downtown.
 Similar to the previous answer, the project is ideally positioned to have a favorable impact on downtown.
-Furthermore, it provides seniors with new housing options currently unavailable in the area.

 CHAPTER 6: LIVABLE NEIGHBORHOODS AND ACTIVITY CENTERS

 The Carson City Master Plan seeks to promote safe, attractive and diverse neighborhoods, compact mixed-use activity centers, and a vibrant, pedestrian-friendly Downtown.
 Is or does the proposed amendment: